dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| The site has a contact page.
 |&check;| Contact form cannot be submitted with required fields blank.
-|&check;| Contact form cannot be submitted with invalid email address.
+|&check;| Contact form cannot be presented with an invalid email address.
 |&check;| Contact form submits a message to the database.
 |&check;| Message can be read in the admin panel.
-|&check;| Success message is shown to the user when message is submitted.
+|&check;| Success message is shown to the user when a message is submitted.
 |&check;| Notes can be added to the message in the admin panel.
 |&check;| Message can be updated as done.
 |&check;| pending reply is automatically ticked and can be un-ticked to indicate the message is complete
 |&check;| Message can be deleted.
 |&check;| Messages can be filtered by "marked as done" and "pending reply".
-|&check;| Messages can be filtered by "all", "today", "this week", "this month" and "this year".
+|&check;| Messages can be filtered by "all," "today," "this week," "this month," and "this year".

 |passed | **All site users are of legal age to purchase vape supplies** so that I can **comply with the law.**
 |:---:|:---|
-|&check;| On first visit to the site the user is asked to confirm they are over 18.
+|&check;| On the site's first visit, the user is asked to confirm they are over 18.
-|&check;| If the user is under 18 they blocked from viewing the site until they confirm they are of legal age.
+|&check;| If the user is under 18, they are blocked from viewing the site until they confirm they are of legal age.
 |&check;| Cookie is left upon the user confirming they are of legal age.
-|&check;| Pop up appears on every page until the user confirms they are of legal age.
+|&check;| Pop-up appears on every page until the user confirms they are of legal age.
 |&check;| Cookie has an expiry date of one day.

 #### **EPIC 3 - Registration and User Accounts:**